Accessibility & Inclusivity

-During the 8am and any 5pm services, songs and spoken elements are read from the Hymn Books and the Book of Common Prayer.
+During our early morning traditional services, songs and spoken elements are read from the Hymn Books and the Book of Common Prayer.
 These contain small print and can be hard to read, but a large print version of the Book of Common Prayer text is available from the sidespeople.
 If you would like the hymns to be copied into large print, please let us know in advance and we will be happy to arrange this.

 Visitors with Learning Disabilities

 If you have a child with a learning disability who would like to attend any of the activities for young people at St. Matthew’s, we are committed to working with you to ensure that they are fully included.
 If you would like to discuss your child’s particular requirements, please contact Lynda Abbey on 01752 318507, who will be happy to talk to you, and also to discuss with you and the relevant group leader how to make you child’s experience as good as possible.